 'As we approach the long awaited government green paper on social care, the situation is tough in the sector.
 Inadequate flying visits are indicative of a care system in crisis and coupled with PIP shortcomings have rendered disabled people an increasingly embattled, beleaguered community, singled out for punitive measures.
 We will continue to campaign for the critical long term funding that is needed to transform the provision of care and improve the quality of thousands of lives.'

 (i) DoH Care and Support Statutory Guidance

-*News Release by Leonard Cheshire Disability: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Leonard Cheshire Disability).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.